 The most significant benefit to be derived from the substitution of phenomenological models of word recognition with an LVCSR system would be that alternative hypotheses about cognitive processing could be tested against one another using real speech data.
 LVCSR systems can be 'opened up' to give access to the table of phone probabilities, or to the lattice of word hypotheses, see Figure 1.
 Data from the beam search can be extracted on a frame-by-frame basis.
 Relative activations (probabilities) can be measured and manipulated, prosodic cues incorporated, effects of semantic priming modelled.
-All within a computational framework directed towards the primary goal of maximising recognition performance.
-A goal that is also reasonable to assume for the human listener.
+All this can be done within a computational framework directed towards the primary goal of maximising recognition performance.
+Such a goal is also reasonable to assume for the human listener.

 The benefits of reconvergence to the engineering of LVCSR systems is mainly to provide new foci and new directions of research.
-A criticism that has been directed at engineers since Pierce [22] has been that experiments have been conducted for no theoretical reasons, but merely because they were possible.
+A criticism that has been directed at engineers since Pierce (1969) has been that experiments have been conducted for no theoretical reasons, but merely because they were possible.
 A critical view would maintain that progress in LVCSR has been due to a 'ratchet' effect - keeping the most productive of thousands of random changes to existing systems - rather than because of well-motivated research and development.

 Figure 1.
-Left: output from TRACE [18] for the simulated sentence "She shut a box".
-Below: output from the Abbot LVCSR system [9] for a real version of the same sentence.
+Left: output from TRACE (McClelland & Elman, 1986) for the simulated sentence "She shut a box".
+Below: output from the Abbot LVCSR system (Hochberg et al, 1995) for a real version of the same sentence.
 The vertical dimension in both graphs is activation.